-Advantages for graduate and professional students participating in UCEAP:
+Advantages for graduate students participating in UCEAP:

 - formal affiliation with top universities around the world